AP FACT CHECK: Rhetoric from Trump, Biden in the non-debate | WTOP

 The U.S. now has about 5,000 troops in Afghanistan.
 The troop level did not dip below 8,400 before President Barack Obama left office.
 The U.S. had about 8,500 troops in Afghanistan during Trump’s first several months in office.

-The number of troops in Afghanistan reached 100,000 in 2010, before Obama took office.
-Obama did withdraw thousands of troops during his two terms, but he was unable to fulfill promises to decrease the number of troops to 5,500 toward the final years of his presidency.
+The number of troops in Afghanistan peaked at 100,000 in August 2010 and well into the next year.
+Obama did withdraw thousands of troops after that, but he was unable to fulfill promises to decrease the number of troops to 5,500 toward the final years of his presidency.

 CORONAVIRUS

-Note: This story has been corrected to show that August 2010 was after Obama took office, not before.